karlmdavis/rps-tourney/dev/work-log.md

 ### 2014-03-04, Tuesday

 * 0.1h: Created the `GameWebApplicationInitializer` class and started filling it in.
 Need to go through the MVC docs again, until I've at least got a "Hello World" in place.
+* Still need to:
+    * Fix whatever the Jenkins build failure is.

+### 2014-03-04, Tuesday

+* 0.25h: Got the Jenkins build working again.
+The local Git repo was corrupted, and it had a problem with Sonar timing out (it's running really slowly).
+Haven't fixed the Sonar problem, as it worked the second time through.